atweiden/archvault/doc/README-VM.md

       - Right-click
         - Remove Attachment
 - With *arch64* selected in VirtualBox Manager, click *Start*
-- Follow instructions from *Post Install* section at the bottom of this document
+- Follow instructions from *Post-Install* section at the bottom of this document

 ### Configure VirtualBox for Host-Guest SSH

+#### Configure Port Forwarding

 **On host machine**:

-- Configure port forwarding
 - `VBoxManage modifyvm arch64 --natpf1 "ssh,tcp,,3022,,22"`

 #### Try Host-Guest SSH